 Top tip: templates are a helping hand to get you started, but you don’t have to follow them strictly – you can always adapt them to suit your needs.

 After populating our storyboard with content we were ready to start building!
 We started with the structural change – removing the third round that we didn’t need – and then set about dropping our content into the pages.
 We also swapped out a few question interactions to better suit the questions we were asking.

 5. Edit the visuals and styling as needed

 We then made a few final tweaks to the styling of the layouts and added visuals to support the content and help bring the challenge to life.

 After just five steps, our course was ready to go!
 At this stage, you can release your course and use the Review tab to get feedback from stakeholders.
 Then it’s time to step back and let the learning begin!

 Get started with Learning Accelerator

-You can test-drive these blueprints with your content in a free trial; sign up today!
+Alternatively, you can test-drive these templates with your content in a free trial; sign up today!